tunyuanchang/Projects/README.md

 * **Observe the behavior of UCX**
     * Learn the UCX framework and program structure.

+* **Pixels in Circle**
+    * Parallelize the approximate calculation.
+    * Implement MPI, pthread, OpenMP and hybrid(MPI + OpenMP) versions.

+* **Edge Detection**
+    * Parallelize the convolution calculation of Sobel operator.
+    * Optimize with Coalesced Memory Access, Lower Precision and Shared Memory.

+* **DNN Model**
+    * Parallelize the linear function and activation function of DNN Model.
+    * Implement OpenACC version.

 * **Linear Regression with RANSAC**
     * Implement OpenMP, CUDA and OpenACC versions.
     * Performance comparison of different parallel methods.